Candy Rain (album)

-Candy Rain is the debut studio album from American R&B group Soul for Real, released on March 28, 1995, by Uptown Records and distributed through MCA Records.
+Candy Rain is the debut studio album by American R&B group Soul for Real.
+It was released on March 28, 1995, through Uptown Records and distributed by MCA Records.

-The album peaked at number twenty-three on the Billboard 200 chart.
-By August 1995 it was certified platinum in sales by the RIAA after sales exceeding one million copies in the United States.
+The album peaked at No. 23 on the Billboard 200 chart.
+By August 1995, it was certified platinum in sales by the RIAA after sales exceeding one million copies in the United States.

 Release and reception

-Candy Rain peaked at twenty-three on the United States Billboard 200 and number five on the R&B Albums chart.
+Candy Rain peaked at No. 23 on the Billboard 200 and No. 5 on the R&B Albums chart.
 The album was certified platinum by August 1995.

-While Stephen Thomas Erlewine of AllMusic did call the group "undoubtedly fine singers," he didn't feel they were strong enough to make some of the weaker material on the album very convincing.
+While Stephen Thomas Erlewine of AllMusic did call the group "undoubtedly fine singers," he did not feel they were strong enough to make some of the weaker material on the album very convincing.